ionic-team/ion-android-filesystem/README.md

 <!-- TODO - in a future PR - publish the docs somewhere, such as Github pages? -->

-Clone the repository and run `gradlew dokkaHtml` or `gradlew dokkaGfm`.
+Clone the repository and run `./gradlew dokkaHtml` or `./gradlew dokkaGfm`.
 Documentation will be generated in `dokka_docs` folder.

 ## Troubleshooting